Punch Drunks: Production and significance

-The script for Punch Drunks was written by the Stooges, credited as "Jerry Howard, Larry Fine, and Moe Howard".
+The story for Punch Drunks was developed by the Stooges, credited as "Jerry Howard, Larry Fine, and Moe Howard" and the actual screenplay was by Jack Cluett.
 According to Moe, the initial treatment of the script was originated by him; on its strength, the studio decided to produce the Stooges' next film sooner than scheduled.
 Filming was completed May 2–5, 1934.

 In 2002, Punch Drunks was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", the only Stooge film to achieve such an honor.